pixee/upload-tool-results-action/README.md

   id-token: write
 ```

-The action uses this permission to create a GitHub token that the action uses to
+The action uses this permission to create a GitHub token to authenticate to the
-authenticate to the Pixee API.
-The Pixee API verifies that the GitHub-signed
+Pixee API.
+The Pixee API verifies that the GitHub-signed token originated from
-token originated from an authorized GitHub workflow.
+an authorized GitHub workflow.

 ## Inputs